DIY Mudroom Lockers: use standard off the shelf hardware store cabinets and MDF to create custom mudroom lockers and storage solutions.

 Prepping The Space

-Before we built our DIY Mudroom Lockers, our small mudroom/laudry room was a mess.
-The lockers have helped us to get organized and find a place for everything.
-They are so much more functional, and I wish we’d built them sooner.
+Before we built our DIY Mudroom Lockers, our small mudroom/laundry room was a mess.
+The DIY lockers have helped us to get organized and find a place for everything.
+They are so much more functional, and I wish we’d built our own mudroom lockers sooner.
+Sometimes it’s the little things like a functioning and organized space, that make all the difference.

 Using Off The Shelf Cabinets

-For the top of the lockers we used three small cabinets, and built an MDF valence to finish them off to the ceiling.
+For the top of the lockers, we used three small cabinets, and built an MDF valence to finish them off to the ceiling and create the built-in look.
 The off the shelf stand cabinets from the hardware store were the cheapest and easiest option.
 We had to work around the measurements that were available, so we used graph paper to create a plan on paper were we slotted in the available cabinets, and then worked around them.
-On the other end of our lockers are a washer and dryer, and we also added a bank of cabinets for storage.
+On the other end of our lockers are a washer and dryer, and we also added a tall bank of ready made cabinets for additional storage space there too.

-Once we had the upper cabinets put together and fixed to the wall, we filled in the spaces with MDK valances and gables to create a custom look.
+The cabinets come from the hardwares store as flat packs.
+Once we had the upper cabinets put together and fixed to the wall, we filled in the spaces with MDF valances and gables to create a custom look.
+You could use hardwood plywood or pieces of wood for this, but MDF is cheaper, and since we were planning to paint everything, the MDF was a great choice.

 Below the cubbies is the main locker for each person.
-We built three because that’s what fit well in our small space.
+We built three with some locker dividers, because that’s what fit well in our small space.

-After the top cabinets and cubbies were in place we added shiplap to the back of the locker wall.
+After the top cabinets and cubbies were in place we added shiplap to the back of the locker wall of the locker section.
 This added some interest and texture to the space.
-It also acts as a reinforcement for the hooks.
+It also acts as a reinforcement for the coat hooks and makes them a little stronger for things like backpacks.

-The shiplap goes down to the bench seat.
-We did a custom concrete seat for our bench seat, but wood would work great too.
+The shiplap goes down to the top of the bench seat.
+We did a custom concrete seat for our bench seat, but a piece of wood would work great too for the DIY mudroom bench.
 The seat is supported from underneath so it looks like it’s floating in the space.
+This is the perfect spot to sit and put your shoes on.
+It’s also strong enough that we can stand on it to access the top shelf and cupboards above also.

-Once the bench seat was in place we added the dividers to create the three individual lockers.
+Once the bench seat was in place we added the divider board pieces to create the three lockers.

 Painting and Finishing

-After a little sanding and chalking, it was time to paint all the MDF and shiplap.
+After a little wood filler, sanding and chalking, it was time to paint all the MDF and shiplap.
 I used Para Ultra Cabinet and Furniture Paint, Melamine Finish, WH04 Metropolitan.
-I matched it to the cabinets, and it looks great.
+I matched the paint color to the cabinets, and it whole thing looks great.

 We also had to seal the concrete bench.
-Lastly we had to install the install the hooks in each locker and add the leather cabinet pulls to the cabinets.
+Lastly we had to install the finishing touches which are my favorite things in the whole room.
+We added hooks in each locker and add the leather cabinet pulls to the cabinets.
 These leather cabinet pulls from Walnut are so beautiful.
 These are The Hawthorne Leather Drawer Pulls in Small.
 The colour is honey, and the finish is brass.
+The leather and brass helps adds some warm to the room, especially with the white and concrete.

-The cubbies baskets are made of felt so they won’t scratch the paint.
+The cubbies baskets are made of felt so they won’t scratch the paint, and they also help add some warmth to the space.
 And the gold on the baskets matches the rest of the gold in the room perfectly.
+Love is in the details.

 This project was a big one.
-My brother-in-law Shaun did an amazing job.
+My brother-in-law Shaun did an amazing job throughout the whole building process.
 We love it.
+Removing the never used utility sink was such a good idea, to give us the room we needed to add in our own DIY mudroom lockers.
 Our only wish is that we’d done it sooner.
-It totally transferred the space and it’s so much more functional.
+It totally transformed the space and it’s so much more functional.
+For the first time since we moved in almost 15 years ago when this was a new house, we can leave the door open, because it looks so good and is always looking clean and tidy now.
+The room dimensions are small, but we used the space so well with this makeover.
 It was so worth the investment.
 If you’re thinking about something like this to transform your space I highly recommend it.
 Not only is it more functional, it’s also beautiful now.

 With DIY mudroom lockers, life really is a party.

-Also check out our Laundry Room Art Printables here.
+Also get the Laundry Room Art Printables here.

 You might also like our Kitchen Makeover here.